dedeweb/dslr-html5-nodejs-photobooth/README.md

 # tamerbooth

-A photobooth web app, used to control a DSLR connected to computer.
-A separated webcam is used to display live viewfinder.
+A node.js photobooth, used to control a DSLR connected to computer.
+A separated webcam is used to display live view to user.

-**:bangbang: this app is in early stage of development, not really stable.**
+**:bangbang: This app is in alpha version.**

 **:bangbang: this app use experimental new technologies likes WebRTC.
 Only (very) recent browser are supported.**